SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The additional capabilities that classes support come at the cost of increased complexity.
 As a general guideline,
-prefer structures and enumerations because they're easier to reason about, and use classes when they're appropriate or necessary.
+prefer structures because they're easier to reason about, and use classes when they're appropriate or necessary.
 In practice, this means most of the custom data types you define will be structures and enumerations.